deeptools/deepTools/docs/content/help_galaxy_intro.rst

 Using deepTools within Galaxy
 ================================

-We have a publicly available deepTools installation embedded within the Galaxy framework: `deeptools.ie-freiburg.mpg.de <http://deeptools.ie-freiburg.mpg.de/>`_
+We have a publicly available deepTools installation embedded within the Galaxy framework: `deeptools.ie-freiburg.mpg.de <http://deeptools.ie-freiburg.mpg.de/>`__

 This server also contains some additional tools that will enable users to analyse and visualize data from high-throughput sequencing experiments

 The information on this page are meant to:

-* **provide a brief introduction into the Galaxy framework in general:** `Galaxy <http://galaxyproject.org/>`_ is a tremendously useful platform developed by the Galaxy Team at Penn State and the Emory University.
+* **provide a brief introduction into the Galaxy framework in general:** `Galaxy <http://galaxyproject.org/>`__ is a tremendously useful platform developed by the Galaxy Team at Penn State and the Emory University.
 This platform is meant to offer access to a large variety of bioinformatics tools that can be used without computer programming experiences.
 That means, that the basic features of Galaxy will apply to every tool, i.e. every tool provided within a Galaxy framework will look very similar and will follow the concepts of Galaxy.

 * **introduce you to the specific tools that are available in our web server dedicated to NGS data analysis**

-| If you do not know the difference between a BAM and a BED file, that's fine.
-You can read up on them in our :doc:`help_glossary`.
+  If you do not know the difference between a BAM and a BED file, that's fine, you can read up on them in our :doc:`help_glossary`.

 For more specific help, check our :doc:`help_faq_galaxy` and the :doc:`example_step_by_step`.